CHRIS MACPHERSON

 • Cohort-based learning

-• New frontiers of manufacturing (Syntheic biology, warehouse zero, and sustainibility)
+• New frontiers of manufacturing (synthetic biology, “warehouse zero,” and sustainability)

 • Non-permissive logistics